-The next phase will be to fit the collar part around your puppy’s neck and then put the slip line (nose band) over his nose by looping it over the back of your hand, in which you have a treat.
+The next phase will be to fit the collar part around your puppy’s neck and then put the nose band over his nose by looping it over the back of your hand, in which you have a treat.

-Put the treat into his mouth while simultaneously moving the slip line onto his nose with your other hand.
+Put the treat into his mouth while simultaneously moving the nose band onto his nose with your other hand.
 Give him lots of vocal praise and/or patting.

 Leave the nose band on for 5-10 seconds, take it off and again, give lots of praise.
 Repeat this a few times.